BrighamFreeman/ChurnAnalysis/README.md

 # ChurnAnalysis
 This project contains all of the necessary libraries for the customer churn project.
 The dataset_creator file is used to create synthetic data, based on real uploaded customer data.
 The main.py file is used to generate predictions, utilizing the synthetic data as a base.
+Training data from the dataset_creator or wgan_gp must be fed into the model.
+These datasets are what the classification model will learn from, and use to formulate its classifications.

 To generate synthetic data, data must be fed into either the dataset_creator or wgan_gp file.
 There is a sample dataset provided.
 This can be uploaded into the dataset_creator or the wgan_gp to create more synthetic data to create a training set for the main churn analysis classification model.